 Introduction

-This blog will guide you through the concept of Many-to-Many Relationships, how to implement them using a Junction Object, and a step-by-step example.
+This blog will guide you through the concept of Many-to-Many Relationships, when to use them and how to implement them using a Junction Object, and a step-by-step example.

 What is a Many-to-Many Relationship?